+The side marker, parking, tail, license plate and instrument panel lights turn on.

+The headlights and all lights listed above turn on.

+AUTO

-- The side marker, parking, tail, license plate and instrument panel lights turn on. - The headlights and all lights listed above turn on. - AUTO The headlights and all the lights listed above turn on and off automatically.
-(When the "ENGINE START STOP" switch or the engine switch is in ON mode.)
+The headlights and all the lights listed above turn on and off automatically.
+(When the "ENGINE START STOP" switch is in IGNITION ON mode [vehicles with smart key system] or the engine switch is in the "ON" position [vehicles without smart key system].)

-DRL OFF Turn off the daytime running light system.
+Turn off the daytime (if equipped) running light system.